matthiasnoback/service-integration-workshop/README.md

 # Tips

 - Use [`docker-compose logs`](https://docs.docker.com/compose/reference/logs/) to find out what's going on in the containers.
+- Use [`docker-compose restart orders_and_registrations`](https://docs.docker.com/compose/reference/restart/) to restart a container (in this case the `orders_and_registrations` container).
+This is particularly relevant when you want to test changes you made to the code of the RabbitMQ consumer.
 - Run `./composer.sh require ...` to install additional packages.